LGR works collaboratively with a range of partners, read about their experience with the program.

-For the Kusi family, Let’s Get Ready has been a successful Family Affair!
+For the Kusi family, Let’s Get Ready has been a successful family affair!
 When it was time for their daughter Jeanette to start the college application process, her parents knew just where to turn...Let’s Get Ready.
-The program that had helped her two older siblings, both of whom are college graduates and on the way to successful careers, gain admittance to their top choice schools.
+Let's Get Ready had helped her two older siblings, both of whom are college graduates and on the way to successful careers, gain admittance to their top choice schools.

 “When I was a high school student participating with Let’s Get Ready, they told me ‘You’ll hear from us again.’
 People say that all the time.
 But at Let’s Get Ready, they really mean it.”

 From an early age Narly Cabral- Núñez remembers her father saying, “College is the golden ticket to success here in the United States.”
 Growing up with this idea engrained in her head, Narly was determined to fulfill her parents and her own dream of achieving a college degree.
 Today, thanks to Let’s Get Ready’s program, she is well on her way to graduating from the College of the Holy Cross, and maybe even more important, setting an example for her younger family members.

 Let’s Get Ready impacted Violet Fermin’s life, first by opening doors of opportunity and then by opening her eyes to the reality that there are countless high school students who don’t receive the quality of education or encouragement and support they need to realize that they have the ability to attend college.